 Due to the COVID-19 pandemic, the summer 2020 REACH program has been cancelled.
 However, we are excited to offer the 2020 REACH Online Learning Experience—a way to receive REACH-inspired training, but safely at home.

 Through a series of free webinars, we are offering webinars with experts from across the University of Illinois at Urbana-Champaign.
-Registration is now open, and you can reserve your spot by clicking on the button below.
+You can review the recorded webinars below.

 2020 REACH Online Experience Schedule